 In days gone by, all, or nearly all Americans knew this stuff.

 Of course, they didn’t have the allergies we have today.
 The credit for the absence of allergies went, first to the hearty immune system of past generations.
 Simply put, it was more robust than ours today.
-Those folks played with other snot-nosed kids in the playground, ate more dirt wiping out on their bicycles or falling off tire swings, and did not have the so-called benefit of anti-bacterial soap.
+Those folks played with other snot-nosed kids in the park as children, ate more dirt wiping out on their bicycles or falling off tire swings, and did not have the so-called benefit of anti-bacterial soap.

 Secondly, their immune system was not constantly assaulted with foreign substances, chemicals and transgenic modified organisms.
-They, unlike us, were not raised on sterile food, devoid of bacteria.
+They, unlike us, were not raised on sterile food, devoid of helpful bacteria.

 They were healthier.